 the Anthropocene.
 Toronto: Toronto University Press, 2019.

 Webb, Samantha.
 “Reading the End of the World: The Last Man, History, and the Agency of Romantic Authorship.”
-In Mary Shelley in Her Times.
-Edited by Betty T. Bennett, and Stuart Curran, 119-33.
+In Mary Shelley in Her Times, edited by Betty T. Bennett and Stuart Curran, 119-33.
 Baltimore: Johns Hopkins University Press, 2000.

 Wollstonecraft, Mary.
 Godwin & Mary: Letters of William Godwin and Mary Wollstonecraft.
 Edited by Ralph M. Wardle.
 Lincoln: University of Nebraska Press, 1977.